Getting your benefits backdated

-If you think that you may have been entitled to housing benefit and have a really good reason for not having claimed before, you may be able to get backdated benefit.
+If you think that you may have been entitled to benefits and have a really good reason for not having claimed before, you may be able to get backdated benefit.

 Backdating your benefit if you are of working age

-If you are of working age (between 16 and 60) and you want your benefit to be backdated, you should:
+If you are of working age and you want your benefit to be backdated, you should:

-- state this when you make your housing benefit claim
+state this when you make your benefit claim

-- write a letter explaining why you could not have claimed any earlier
+write a letter explaining why you have 'good reason' for not claiming any earlier

 Backdating your benefit if you are of pension age

 You can use the government State Pension age calculator to work out whether you are of State Pension age.

 If you or your partner get Income Support, income-related ESA or income-based JSA, your claim can be backdated for up to a month.
 You’ll need a 'good reason' for not claiming earlier.
 For example, if you were ill or in hospital or the council gave you the wrong advice.

 If neither of you gets Income Support, income-related ESA or income-based JSA, your claim can be backdated for up to 3 months.
 You don’t need to explain why you couldn’t claim earlier.